Nesss86/LHL-Midterm-Project/README.md

 ## Process

 #### 1.Identified Target Dataset
+The comprehensive data set was acquired from https://www.kaggle.com/datasets/usdot/flight-delays/data for US flights in 2015 and gave us over five million rows of total data to work with.
+There was high confidence that there would be sufficient informaton to test our predictions and achieve high accuracy.

 #### 2.Conduct EDA
 ##### Cleaned data, Connected in Tableau and One-hot encoded target variables